Healthy Homes Assessment Waiwhetu

 What We Do

-As building inspectors we deal with all the components associated with expert home Inspections.
+As building inspectors we handle all elements that come with expert home inspections.
 We’re here to make sure that you make the correct choice when it comes to purchasing your next property.

-We are specialised in a range of solutions to make sure that you are fully updated on the condition of any property you may be contemplating buying or selling along with other services.
+We are specialised in a range of solutions to ensure you are fully updated on the condition of any property that you might be contemplating buying or selling as well as additional solutions.

-With our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in the Report, you can actually see any issues that may be found.
-Through our comprehensive report, it’s easy to understand why we have so many customers who recommend our service to family members and acquaintances.
+We have a systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in your report, you can actually see any problems that might be identified.
+Because of our detailed report, it’s not surprising that we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports